peterwilliams-swe/ukth-appinn-containerapps-orderapi/solution5.md

 First, we need to create a service principal that can be used from the GitHub action to deploy the changes we are introducing.

 > [!NOTE]
 > If you are not able to create a service principal in Microsoft Entra ID that is connected to your subscription, you will unfortunately not be able to do this part of the lab.
 You can also leverage a pre-created service principal.
 In many enterprises there is a separate procedure to order a service principal that you need to follow.
+If you use a pre-created service principal make sure you set the variables `spClientid`, `spClientSecret` and `tenantid` with the appropriate values in the shell before running the command to configure the GitHub Action